-John Desmond Ltd have recently set up a dedicated factory in Wimbledon to create Double Stone Steel PVD coloured stainless steel.
-This is the first production-unit to colour large-format stainless steel in the UK and colours sizes up to 3 metres by 1.7 metres.
+John Desmond Ltd have recently set up a dedicated factory in Wimbledon to create Double Stone Steel PVD colored stainless steel.
+This is the first production-unit to color large-format stainless steel in the UK and colors sizes up to 3 metres by 1.7 metres.

 The chamber size is 3.3 metres by 2.2 metres and will accommodate products and sheet material up to a size of 3 metres by 1.5 metres and certain items up to 1.7 metres.
 Depending on the final use and required durability PVD coatings will be created of varied thicknesses.
 The standard PVD coating is 0.35 microns.

 What is Double Stone Steel PVD used for?